This webpage is being regularly updated. On this page you will find information about:

 The government has stated it's plan for:

-- the first vaccine dose to be given to all those in the top 4 priority groups by 15th February - this has now been largely completed
+- the first vaccine dose to be offered to all those in the top 4 priority groups by 15th February - now met.

-- all care homes have been offered the vaccine by the target date of 15th February
+- all care homes to have been offered the vaccine by 15th February - now met.

 Information about the roll-out in different formats are available at the bottom of this page.

 Advice on traveling to have your vaccine